swiftlettech/smart-sweeper/README.md

 * [npm](http://npmjs.com) - 5.6.0+
 * [SmartCash wallet](https://smartcash.cc/wallets/) for Windows, Linux, or Mac OS - 1.1.1+ ([there is a bootstrap file to shorten sync time](https://smartcash.freshdesk.com/support/solutions/articles/35000027174-using-the-bootstrap-to-speedup-sync-process))

 Run node -v and npm -v from a command prompt to make sure they're in your PATH.
-Open your wallet to make sure that it is up to date before launching SMART Sweeper.
+Open your wallet to make sure that it is up to date before launching SmartSweeper.

 Installation